Darden Restaurants: Expansion and ownership changes

 In 2010, Seasons 52 started a new expansion phase opening up in 11 more states over the next three years.

-In January 2011, Darden announced co-locating their Olive Garden and Red Lobster brands in smaller markets to share kitchen but continue separate menus and eating areas.
-As part of the February Darden analyst conference, an analyst indicated that the corporation may be targeting another restaurant chain for acquisition possibly one of BJ's, California Pizza Kitchen or Yard House.
-In October 2011, Darden acquired 2 chains, Eddie V's Prime Seafood and Wildfish Seafood Grille, for $59 million cash transaction and were placed within its Specialty Restaurant Group, Also in October, Darden signed an area development agreement with Americana Group of Kuwait to develop and operate at least 60 locations using the Red Lobster, Olive Garden and LongHorn Steakhouse concepts.
+In January 2011, Darden announced co-locating their Olive Garden and Red Lobster brands in smaller markets to share kitchens but continue separate menus and eating areas.
+As part of the February Darden analyst conference, an analyst indicated that the corporation may be targeting another restaurant chain for acquisition, possibly BJ's, California Pizza Kitchen or Yard House.
+In October 2011, Darden acquired two chains, Eddie V's Prime Seafood and Wildfish Seafood Grille, for a $59 million cash transaction, and were placed within its Specialty Restaurant Group, Also in October, Darden signed an area development agreement with Americana Group of Kuwait to develop and operate at least 60 locations using the Red Lobster, Olive Garden and LongHorn Steakhouse concepts.

-In July 2012, Darden acquired the Yard House 39 location beer-centric chain for $585 million from TSG Consumer Partners.
+In July 2012, Darden acquired the Yard House 39-location beer-centric chain for $585 million from TSG Consumer Partners.
 Yard House will be alongside the other upscale restaurants in Darden's Specialty Restaurant Group.
-On December 23, 2013, Darden's stock rose 3 percent after activist investor Starboard Value, a hedge fund, took a stake in the company.
+On December 23, 2013, Darden's stock rose 3% after activist investor Starboard Value, a hedge fund, took a stake in the company.

 Red Lobster sale

 On December 19, 2013, Darden announced plans to sell or spin off the Red Lobster brand, citing pressure from stock investors.
 This was in direct response to the company spending US$100 million on a new digital platform.
 At the time, the project was already at least one year behind schedule and above budget.
 A large number of layoffs occurred in its marketing department, and the company's second in command also left.

 On May 12, 2014, Darden announced that as part of the spinoff of Red Lobster, it was converting the co-located Red Lobster and Olive Garden locations into standalone Olive Garden locations.
-On May 16, 2014, Darden announced it would be selling the Red Lobster seafood restaurant chain to Golden Gate Capital for US$2.1 billion.
+On May 16, 2014, Darden announced that it would be selling the Red Lobster seafood restaurant chain to Golden Gate Capital for US$2.1 billion.
 Darden announced the completion of the sale of Red Lobster on July 28, 2014.